DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Method: Dynamic Interaction Graph (DIG)

 Each activation node $v\in\mathcal{V}_A$ consumes an input set of events and produces an output set of events, as recorded by the incident edges in the DIG.
 Let

 denote the input events delivered to $v$ and the output events generated by $v$, respectively.
-We interpret $v$ as a local problem-solving transformation $v:\; I_v \;\mapsto\; O_v$.

-An activation is \textbf{problem-generating} if it expands the frontier of unresolved work, $|O_v| > |I_v|$, in which case each $p\in O_v$ is treated as a \emph{subproblem} spawned from context $I_v$.
-An activation is \textbf{problem-reducing} if it does not expand the frontier, $|O_v| \le |I_v|$, in which case each $s\in O_v$ is treated as a \emph{subsolution} produced from context $I_v$.
+We interpret $v:\; I_v \;\mapsto\; O_v$ as a local problem-solving transformation.
+An activation is \textbf{problem-generating} if it expands the unresolved work, $|O_v| > |I_v|$, in which case each $p\in O_v$ is treated as a \emph{subproblem} spawned from context $I_v$.
+It is \textbf{problem-reducing} if $|O_v| \le |I_v|$, in which case each $s\in O_v$ is treated as a \emph{subsolution} produced from context $I_v$.